GoodFaithParadigm8/zero-waste-DID/README.md

 # zero-waste-DID
 Zero Waste Decentralized Identifier Proposal

 The purpose of this repo is to begin creating protocols to utilize __Decentralized Identifiers__ for waste mitigation purposes.
-Our goal is to create JSON-LD specifications for the spectrum of materials(metals, paper/cardboard, glass, plastic, hazardous waste, electroic e-waste), weights, and pre and post processing handeling to empower the reporting and tracking of repurposing of recycled materials.
+Our goal is to create JSON-LD specifications for the spectrum of materials(metals, paper/cardboard, glass, plastic, hazardous waste, electroic e-waste), thier respective weights, and pre and post processing handeling to empower the reporting and tracking of repurposing recycled materials.

 - [ ] 1.
 Metals
 + Aluminium